Changing to puncture-resistant tyres for the winter used to be standard practice but better rubber means it’s no longer a necessity

 Additional materials such as Kevlar can also be used to increase puncture resistance.
-Manufacturers might also adopt a tyre casing with a lower TPI (thread per inch) creating a stiffer structure that’s more resistant
+Manufacturers might also adopt a tyre casing with a lower TPI (thread per inch) creating a stiffer structure that’s more resistant to damage.

 Continental’s UK brand manager Shelley Childs describes what goes into their winter tyres: “Our GP4Season is effectively a GP4000S II with additional puncture protection underneath the tread.

 “The tread itself is thicker for higher mileage and extra protection.
 It also has a Duraskin external ‘sheath’ around the entire casing to better protect against scuffs and cuts.”